 - Will you need to improve on your weaknesses before taking advantage of your opportunities?

-- What do you hope to achieve?
-Set SMART goals.
+- What do you hope to achieve through these opportunities?

 Track Your Progress and Be Flexible

-You may find that you have to achieve several things in order to achieve a single strategic goal.
-Divide your journey into sub-goals.
+You may find that you have to attain several objectives in order to achieve a single strategic goal.
+Divide and conquer by splitting your journey into subgoals.
 Which elements will you be able to achieve within the next quarter?
 What will you do next?
-List the steps that must be completed in order for your business to leverage business opportunities and set dates for the completion of every step.
+List the steps that must be completed in order for your business to leverage business opportunities and set dates for the completion of every step — these are the first steps to building your roadmap.

 Review your progress over a predetermined timeline.
-Will you check on progress monthly, or are quarterly reviews more appropriate to strategic follow-ups?
-At the end of the year, you should unpack your strategic plan in detail and review your SWOT analysis to determine whether you need to make any adjustments to your strategic planning.
+Will you check on progress monthly or quarterly?
+At the end of the year (fiscal or calendar), you should unpack your strategic plan in detail and review your SWOT analysis to determine whether you need to make any adjustments to your strategic planning for the following year.

 See the Ranking: Cities With the Most Female Entrepreneurs